- Gait after Birmingham Hip Resurfacing Study 2019 by Wiik, Lambkin & Cobb

 Author(s): Carlos A. Higuera, MD, Bay Village, Ohio; Kurt P. Spindler, MD, Garfield Hts, Ohio; Gregory J. Strnad, MS, Lyndhurst, Ohio; Peter J. Brooks, MD, FRCS(C) Cleveland, Ohio

 Hip resurfacing has been proposed as a suitable procedure for young, active patients.
-Given the concerns with metal-on-metal bearings, and the recall or withdrawal of certain devices, it is … Read the rest
+Given the concerns with metal-on-metal bearings, and the recall or withdrawal of certain devices, it is appropriate to review our results using a resurfacing device with a relatively good clinical record.
+As our experience and understanding of these bearings grew, we now describe changes to our preferred component position, and have used additional imaging to narrow our indications for this procedure, … Read the rest